Nolan Arenado Player Props: Cardinals vs. Rockies

 Nolan Arenado At The Plate

-- Arenado leads St. Louis with a slugging percentage of .459, fueled by two extra-base hits.
+- Arenado has an OPS of .770, fueled by an OBP of .356 and a team-best slugging percentage of .415 this season.

-- He ranks 27th in batting average, 49th in on base percentage, and 81st in slugging among qualified hitters in baseball.
+- Among the qualifying hitters in MLB play, he ranks 43rd in batting average, 88th in on-base percentage, and 104th in slugging.

-- Arenado enters this game on a nine-game hitting streak.
-In his last outings, he's hitting .368 with one homer.
+- He has hit a home run in one of 10 games, and in 2.2% of his plate appearances.

-- In four games this season (44.4%), Arenado has picked up an RBI, including two games with multiple runs batted in.
+- Arenado has driven in a run in four games this season (40.0%), including two games with multiple runs batted in.

-- He has scored at least once four times this year (44.4%), including one multi-run game.
+- In four of 10 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.